 Food Services, which include a consulting Registered Dietitian.

 White Mountain Regional Medical Center is currently a Level 4 Trauma Center.
 In 2014, the hospital also received Pediatric Emergency Certification.
 There are several physicians/providers located in the area that routinely use our facility in some capacity.
-In addition, there are many physicians with sub-specialties that visit the area providing obstetrics and gynecology, ophthalmology, orthopedic, podiatry, and general surgery close to home, through the White Mountain Specialty Clinic.
+In addition, there are many physicians with sub-specialties that visit the area providing ophthalmology, podiatry and general surgery services close to home.